wandb/docs/docs/guides/hosting/iam/service-accounts.md

 * Enter a **Name**.
 * Select a default team for the service account.
 * Click **Create**.
-* Next to the newly-created service account, click **Copy API key**.
+* Next to the newly created service account, click **Copy API key**.
 * Store the copied API key in a secret manager or another secure but accessible location.

 :::info
-A default team is required for a organization-scoped service account, even though it will have access to non-restricted projects owned by all teams within the organization.
+An organization-scoped service account requires a default team, even though it has access to non-restricted projects owned by all teams within the organization.
 This helps to prevent a workload from failing if the `WANDB_ENTITY` variable is not set in the environment for your model training or generative AI app.
-To use an organization-scoped service account for a project in a different team, ensure that the `WANDB_ENTITY` environment variable is set to that team.
+To use an organization-scoped service account for a project in a different team, ensure that you configure the `WANDB_ENTITY` environment variable to that team.
 :::

 ## Team-scoped service accounts